Jamison2022/Company-Website-CMS/Company Website CMS-FileUpload.md

 ## Company Website CMS Dashboard Exists Arbitrary File Upload

-Company Website CMS Dashboard Exists Arbitrary File Upload
+[Company Website CMS](https://www.sourcecodester.com/php/15517/company-website-cms-php.html) Released by SourceCodester Has Arbitrary File Upload Vulnerability

 Each file upload page in the background allows arbitrary file uploads.
 After the attacker enters the background, he can upload a webshell to control the server.